jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

 ## Using Shared Code

-As a starting point, take a look at the editor.
-Now that you have experience writing your own functions, you might notice something different about the blocks you've been using - almost all of them are already functions!
-These are provided to you by default to make your coding experience easier.
+Now that we have experience writing functions, we might notice something different about the blocks you've been using - almost all of them are already functions!
+These functions are provided to you by default to make your coding experience easier.
+We call these "built in functions."

 We are not stuck with only the functions provided when you first open MakeCode.
+Extensions, in the advanced menu, allow functions, and other code, to be included and used in our games.

-Using extensions allows you to use functions and other code written by other software developers in your own games.
-You can even make your own packages in order to share code that you have written with others, or to reuse the same code in multiple games.
+We can make even make our own packages of code to share w or reuse in our games.

 ## Example #1: Using a package

-1. Open a new project (name it "soccer")
+1. Open a new project (name it "football")
 2. Using the extensions menu, search for "darts" (or the full package location at github.com/jwunderl/pxt-darts).
 Notice how a new section is added to the menu, above ``||game:Game||``
 3. Review the example code below, and either recreate it or build something similar